CM-IV/GPACalculator_LinkedList/README.md

 # GPACalculator_LinkedList

 ### Written by Charlie Mathis with Mathis Computing
-### Program Created By : Charlie Mathis IV with Mathis Computing Co
 ### Check out my website!--->https://dogtowncs.netlify.com/

 This program was written entirely in C++ and edited within nano.